zaiisao/Documentation/en/Interactive Broadcast/volume_mac.md

 When recording, mixing, or playing audio, you can use the following methods to get the data of the loudest speaker in the channel.

 - Reports users with the highest peak volumes.
-The `reportAudioVolumeIndicationOfSpeakers` reports the user IDs the corresponding volumes of the currently loudest speakers in the channel, as well as whether the local user is speaking.
+The `reportAudioVolumeIndicationOfSpeakers` reports the user IDs the corresponding volumes of the currently loudest speakers in the channel.

- <div class="alert note">To enable voice detection for the local user, you must set report_vad as true when calling enableAudioVolumeIndication.</div>
+ <div class="alert note">You must call enableAudioVolumeIndication to be able to receive this callback.</div>

 Sample code